reduxjs/reselect/README.md

 );
 ```

 Always check that the cost of an alernative `valueEquals` function or a deep equals check in the state update function is not greater than the cost of recomputing every time.
-Furthermore, if recomputing every time is the better option, consider whether Reselect is giving you any benefit over passing a plain `mapStateToProps` function to `connect`.
+Furthermore, if recomputing every time is the better option, you should think about whether Reselect is giving you any benefit over passing a plain `mapStateToProps` function to `connect`.

 ### Q: Can I use Reselect without Redux?